 The military gap between Indian and China is growing steadily as the PLA is upgrading the military infrastructure in Tibet to enable rapid deployment.
 China will stall resolution of the territorial dispute till it is in a much stronger position.

 The orbit insertion scheduled for September 24 will be a landmark achievement.
 The Mars accomplishment could assist the global efforts towards the possible human colonization of the Red Planet and would automatically increase India’s status.

 The SCD is a template meant for guidance of the contracting parties but is not cast in stone.
 Every contract does not have to be its exact replica but it is not uncommon for the contracting officials of MoD and the vendors to get embroiled in protracted discussion on the wording of some of the clauses.

 Indian Ocean Watch is a monthly newsletter compiled by the IDSA.
 The newsletter tracks recent developments in the fields of maritime security, economic cooperation and environmental concerns/ disaster risk management in the various countries of the Indian Ocean region.
 More [+]

 South Asia Trends is a monthly newsletter on South Asian affairs.
 The purpose of the newsletter is to provide a panoramic view of important events that shape and impact the politics of the subcontinent.
+The effort would be to inform our readers of the domestic, regional and international repercussions of the political debates and diplomatic engagements that take place in South Asia.
 More [+]

 The book deals with the historical, cultural, geopolitical, strategic, socio-economic and political perspectives on the entire Karakoram-Himalayan region.
 It is based on the papers contributed by area specialists and experts from the region.
 More [+]